Dynamics of one-dimensional Bose-Josephson Junction in a Box Trap: From Coherent Oscillations to Many-Body Dephasing and Dynamical Freezing: Results and discussions

 \subsection{Strong interaction regime: interaction-induced dynamical freezing}

-We now turn to the regime of very strong interactions ($\Lambda=5.0$), where the dynamics undergo a qualitative change and enter a state of interaction-induced dynamical freezing.
-In this limit, the interplay between strong repulsive interactions and confinement strongly suppresses tunneling between the two reservoirs, leading to a breakdown of Josephson dynamics.
-In contrast to the intermediate regime—where increasing imbalance promotes ergodic relaxation—the dominant effect of interactions here is to localize particles and inhibit collective motion.
+We now turn to the strong-interaction regime ($\Lambda=5.0$), where the dynamics undergoes a qualitative transition from many-body relaxation to interaction-induced dynamical freezing.
+For the parameters considered here, the corresponding interaction parameters are $\gamma=4.0$ and $\zeta \approx 28.3$, indicating that the system lies in a strongly correlated regime where interaction effects dominate the dynamics.
+In this regime, strong repulsive interactions substantially suppress tunneling between the two reservoirs, leading to the breakdown of the Josephson dynamics observed at weaker interactions.

-In the following, we demonstrate that this frozen dynamics is closely connected to the near-fermionization limit of the bosonic system, in which particles effectively avoid one another and arrange into well-separated density peaks.
-This behavior results in a pronounced suppression of transport and a near absence of temporal fluctuations, signaling a fundamentally distinct nonequilibrium regime governed by strong correlations rather than dephasing or chaotic dynamics.
+Unlike the intermediate-interaction regime, where increasing the initial imbalance promotes many-body dephasing and ergodic-like relaxation, the dominant effect of strong interactions is to inhibit particle transport and suppress large-scale collective motion.
+In this regime, the frozen dynamics originates from strong interaction-induced correlations, which cause the bosons to spatially avoid one another and develop well-separated density maxima.
+The resulting redistribution of the density strongly suppresses tunneling between the two reservoirs, leading to a pronounced reduction of particle transport and only small temporal evolution of the many-body observables.
+Consequently, this regime represents a qualitatively distinct non-equilibrium state, where the dynamics is governed primarily by strong interaction-induced correlations rather than by the dephasing and statistical relaxation mechanisms characteristic of the intermediate-interaction regime.

+Since the dynamics in this regime is governed by strong multiorbital correlations, the effective two-mode BH description is no longer expected to provide a quantitatively reliable description.
+Accordingly, in the following we focus exclusively on the MCTDHB results.

-To highlight the distinctive features, we consider two representative cases: weak imbalance ($V_{\rm imb} = 0.03$) with an intermediate barrier ($V_1 = 1.5$), and strong imbalance ($V_{\rm imb} = 2.0$) with a higher barrier ($V_1 = 3.0$).
-We further explore intermediate parameter choices that interpolate between these two distinct regimes.
+To highlight the distinctive features of this regime, we consider two representative cases: small imbalance ($V_{\rm imb}=0.03$) with an intermediate barrier ($V_1=1.5$), and large imbalance ($V_{\rm imb}=2.0$) with a higher barrier ($V_1=3.0$).
+We further explore intermediate parameter choices that interpolate between these two limiting cases.